 There are many claims surrounding colon hydrotherapy that aren’t supported by scientific evidence.
 Understanding what’s myth and what’s fact can help you make more informed decisions about this procedure.

-This idea, known as “autointoxication,” was popular in the early 20th century but has been debunked by modern medicine.
+This idea, known as “AutoNoxication,” was popular in the early 20th century but has been debunked by modern medicine.
 The colon is designed to hold waste temporarily, and the body has efficient systems (liver, kidneys) that handle toxin removal.

 Your liver, kidneys, digestive system, lungs, and skin continuously work to filter and eliminate waste and toxins.
 These organs are highly efficient at their jobs without requiring special cleansing procedures.